jackmaden/philosophybreak/src/pages/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/index.md

 ## The importance of freedom in Beauvoir’s philosophy

-<span class="big-letter">T</span>hroughout her rich body of work, perhaps the key ethical principle upheld by Beauvoir is that it is wrong to interfere with or tyrannize the freedom of others — specifically, the _free choices_ of others.
+<span class="big-letter">T</span>hroughout her rich body of work (see my list of [Beauvoir’s best books here](/reading-lists/simone-de-beauvoir-best-books/)), perhaps the key ethical principle upheld by Beauvoir is that it is wrong to interfere with or tyrannize the freedom of others — specifically, the _free choices_ of others.

 Why?
 Well, as an existentialist, Beauvoir broadly subscribes to the view that [existence precedes essence](/articles/existence-precedes-essence-what-sartre-really-meant/): that we are not born with a fixed ‘essence’, but that we create and recreate ourselves as we move through time.